egonelbre/jo/README.md

 # jo

-Yet another (experimental) package mangager for JavaScript.
+Yet another (experimental) package manager for JavaScript.
 Although it has a simpler model than npm, bower etc.

-**Warning: this is an experimental project and may not play nice with the rest of JavaScript ecosystem!**
+**Warning: this is an experimental project and may not play nice with the rest of JavaScript ecosystem!
+You'll be better off using jspm in a production environment.**

 First each package is defined relative to some root directory.